"A man-made disaster:" Oregon's new governor tackles housing - Local News 8

 The orders call for boosting construction and marshaling resources to help the nearly 18,000 people living outside in Oregon.

-Advocates welcomed the measures but said that shoring up mental health and addiction services must also occur in order to help people move off the street.
+Advocates welcomed the measures.
+But they said that shoring up mental health and addiction services must also occur in order to help people move off the street.

 Just last year, Oregon lawmakers passed a spending package that included $400 million to address homelessness and housing.
 But soaring inflation, rising rents and a spiraling drug addiction crisis have meant that that money hasn’t gone as far as it needs to in reducing the state’s homeless population.